sharonw4769/react/introduction.md

 ![Example](https://www.ibm.com/developerworks/library/wa-react-intro/figure1.png)

 2. Also, ~~feel free to~~ TRY out the code and see what happens.
-Use Codecademy and follow the tutorials.
-Make observations!
+Also, make observations because it may help you understand!

 3. Do not give up!
 No one knows everything so just try to atleast learn something new everyday.